Aslan Karatsev is the latest qualifier to go from unknown to Grand Slam party crasher

 Across 43-plus years of Grand Slams since, only four more men have reached a semifinal after having to endure qualifying, that three-match horror that precedes tournaments and involves marvelous tennis players known mostly to next of kin, coaches and business associates.
 They have been Bob Giltinan, Filip Dewulf, Vladimir Voltchkov and the mind-boggling 27-year-old Aslan Karatsev, who came along this week to remind of the mercurial natures of sports and confidence.

 Check back to last month and the 2021 Australian Open qualifying held in Doha, Qatar.
 Here came an impressive 19-year-old from San Diego and one year at the University of Virginia, Brandon Nakashima, ranked No. 133.
-Nakashima had won a match at the 2020 U.S. Open and received this nod from his second-round conqueror, the top-10 Alexander Zverev: “His serve surprised me a lot because he doesn’t serve very fast but his placement is incredible.
+Nakashima had won a match at the 2020 U.S. Open and received this nod from his second-round conqueror, the top-10 Alexander Zverev: “His serve surprised me a lot because he doesn’t serve very fast, but his placement is incredible.
 He can go any corner.
 He has all the serves that you need.
 His second serve is incredibly good.”

 Oh, and: “Has incredible backhand.
 Especially, I think, for an American where it’s kind of more forehands and serve.
 I think he has one of the best backhands I have seen from an American in a long time.”